jacomyal/domino.js/README.md

 domino.js - README
 ==================

-*domino.js* is a JavaScript library to manage interactions in dashboards.
+***domino.js* is a JavaScript library to manage interactions in dashboards**.
 It has been especially designed for iteractive processes, to obtain quickly **maintainable** proofs of concepts.

-The modele is pretty simple: First, you define your **properties**, and associate input and output events to each of them.
-Then, you instanciate your **modules**, through *domino.js*'s modules factory.
-Finally, when a module will dispatch an event, it will automatically update the related properties, and the modules that are listening to these properties' output events.
-So you never have to connect two modules by yourself.
+The concept is pretty simple: First, you define your **properties** (that describe your data as well as all the minor counts/flags that define the state of your interface), and associate input and output events to each of them.
+Then, you instanciate your **modules** (that basically define all the graphic components that display or make possible to modify the properties), through *domino.js*'s modules factory, that will take care of all the connecting part.

+Finally, when a module will dispatch an event, it will automatically update the related properties, and the modules that are listening to these properties' output events. **So you never have to connect two modules by yourself.**

+But the most important feature of *domino.js* is probably the possibility to add arbitrarily **hacks**.
+A hack is just a function bound to one or more events.
+This function will be executed in its own scope, and can update properties, call AJAX services dispatch other events, and a lot more.
+So basically, **it gives a strict and clear place to write all those sh\*tty features that were not considered in your original design.**

-It might be easier with an example.
+It might be easier with **examples**.
 In the following one, we just declare a *boolean* property, named "flag", and bind two modules on it - one to update it, and one to know when it is updated:

 ```js
 // First, let's instanciate domino.js: